When it comes to first responders and substance abuse, a few things are generally accepted.

 Union Health Plans Usually Have Favorable Coverage for Addiction Treatment

 Because union membership improves the bargaining power of workers in a specific field, union health plans generally include better resources specific to the needs of these workers.
 Similar to how a construction workers’ union might have better coverage for long-term stress injuries common in this industry, first responders’ unions have stronger resources for substance abuse treatment and therapy.

 According to the Economic Policy Institute, unions pay over 77% more for health coverage than the average employer.
 Whereas non-union workers may avoid seeking treatment due to a perception that they can’t afford it, union members will be more likely to have access to cost-effective resources that they can use to recover fully and be in the best health to handle the daily demands of their high-stress occupation.

-Sources of Union Support for Drug Use
+What are the Sources of First Responder’s Union Support for Drug Use?

 Beyond simply connecting members with a high standard of care and more coverage than a standard health plan, unions can provide other resources for their members in their times of need as well.